 We need some salt in our diet for good health.
 We get most of the salt we require in the foods that we eat.
 Excessive salt intake can lead to high blood pressure.
 It's recommended that we don't have more than 5g of salt per day (1 teaspoon of salt per day).
 It's advisable not to add salt to cooking, and not to add salt to food on the plate.
 Some foods have a high salt content, for example, bacon, sausages, processed and packaged foods, sauces, some breakfast cereals, and some canned foods.
 It's worth checking the food labels.
 These foods should be 'occasional' foods, not 'everyday' foods.

-You won't get any benefit from taking vitamin supplements or mineral supplements.
+Unless you have a diagnosed deficiency, you won't get any benefit from taking vitamin supplements or mineral supplements.
 They are expensive, and unnecessary.
 Supplements for specific vitamins or minerals may be recommended by a GP, specialist, or dietitian for people who have nutritional disorders, some medical conditions, or proven deficiencies - for example, Vitamins B1, B3, B6, B12, D, Folic Acid, and Iron.
 Folic Acid 400 micrograms daily is also recommended for women who are planning to conceive and for women in the first trimester of pregnancy,

 Normal weight is associated with good health.
 Being overweight increases the risks of developing diabetes, heart disease, osteoarthritis, and some cancers (eg breast cancer and bowel cancer).
 Being underweight increases the risk of developing osteoporosis ('thin bones'), muscle weakness, lowered immunity, and infertility (in women).